Tekkanologic/CNN-project/README.md

 # CNN-project

-An old project from 2019.
+A old, sleep-deprived, caffine-fueled fever dream project from 2019.

-A sleep-deprived, caffine-fueled fever dream CNN that attempts to classify real speakers from generated voices using CNNs.
+A CNN that attempts to classify real speakers from generated voices using CNNs trained on the ASVSpoof dataset.